lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

 ### The exercise

-* write a palindrome() method
-* write a longestPalindrome() method
+* write a fibonacci() method; our requirements are:
-  * uncomment the stub and associated doctests in the exercise module to begin
-  * remove the skip annotation from the unit tests in `test/`
+  * When we pass the function some number n we expect it to return the number that is in position n in the sequence, with the zeroth number being 1.
+  * Our function should raise a ValueError if we pass in a number less than 0 because it makes no sense to have anything before the zeroth position in the sequence.

 ### Wrap-up